mozilla/fxa/packages/fxa-content-server/docs/architecture.md

 The content server web client is made up of many layers.
 An item is only allowed to interact with a layer below it, but not with ancestors or siblings.

 [app-start.js](https://github.com/mozilla/fxa-content-server/blob/master/app/scripts/lib/app-start.js) is where the fun begins.
 It creates several models and a router.
 The router is passed a reference to several models.
 The router creates views.
 Only views are allowed to interact with templates.
-Models and Views use functionality provided by lib modules. vendor and bower_components are external components and should be fully self contained.
+Models and Views use functionality provided by lib modules. vendor are external components and should be fully self contained.
 The full application lifecycle is described in the section `Application lifecycle`.

 ```
    app-start            |